LaueG-Neutron/LaueG/Source Archives/README.md

-The last few years of source code made by zipping the folder C:\DevApps\LaueG\_Release\Source which is created as part of the "release" process.
+The last few years of source code made by zipping the folder _Release\Source\ which is created as part of the "release" process

-Note that this file also contains the BuildFiles\ folder used to  create the installation executables.
+The zip files also contains the BuildFiles\ subfolder used to create the installation executables